metacpan/metacpan-cpan-extracted/distros/T/Text-PO/README.md

 Also, this distribution provides a way to export the `po` files in json format to be used from within JavaScript and a JavaScript class to load and use those files is also provided along with some command line scripts.
-See the `share` folder alone with its own test units.
+See the `share` folder along with its own test units.

 Also, there is a script in `scripts` that can be used to transcode `.po` or `mo` files into json format and vice versa.